 One of the most disturbing aspects concerning injuries caused by the Zimmer Durom Cup in America is that Zimmer made a bad situation worse.
 They failed to properly train surgeons using the company’s medical device.
 Before the Durom cup was brought to market in the U.S. in 2006, Dr. Roberts — one of the device’s developers — warned Zimmer that surgeons would have to be trained.
 The device required a different technique than American surgeons were used to.
 Despite this warning, Zimmer never even considered a mandatory surgeon-to- surgeon training program like the one used before the cup was released in Europe.
 According to Dr. Roberts, there was little to no training for U.S. surgeons.
 If there had been training, a lot of the injuries would have been avoidable.

 Neither did Zimmer bother to warn surgeons of the issue.
-Waters Kraus & Paul attorney Gibbs Henderson has learned that despite Zimmer’s knowledge, the company chose not to include a clear warning in its surgical technique instructions.
+Waters Kraus Paul & Siegel attorney Gibbs Henderson has learned that despite Zimmer’s knowledge, the company chose not to include a clear warning in its surgical technique instructions.
 Surgeons were unaware that the Zimmer cup could not be implanted using the same technique used for other acetabular hip components.
 Zimmer also failed to warn surgeons that repositioning the device after impaction would result in cup failure, even though it was well known that American orthopedic surgeons commonly reposition acetabular components after impaction.